carpentries-incubator/fair-bio-practice/_episodes/08-data-in-excel.md

 A team of Australian researchers analyzed nearly 3,600 genetics papers [Ziemann 2016](https://doi.org/10.1186/s13059-016-1044-7).
-As is common practice in the field, these papers all came with supplementary files containing lists of genes used in the research.
+As is common practice in the field, these papers all came with supplementary files containing lists of genes used in research.

 The Australian researchers found that roughly 1 in 5 of these papers included errors in their gene lists that were due to Excel